Visit the Vieques Biobay by Electric Boat

 Perhaps you have about the “glowing waters” here in Puerto Rico.
 In a couple different places around the island, we have bays that contain tiny, single-cell organisms called dinoflagellates (specifically the species Pyrodinium bahamense) that are bioluminescent.
 Bioluminescence is the production and emission of light by a living organizm.
 Each one makes a sparkle when agitated.
 When you have a bay full of them, the water practically glows when moved.
 Locally, these bays are called bio bays.

 The one in Vieques, Bahía de Puerto Mosquito (Mosquito Bay), is located on the southern shore of the island.
 Of all the bio bays in Puerto Rico, Mosquito Bay is the brightest and most protected.
 It is worth planning on spending at least one night on Vieques to see it.

-Island Adventures has been doing this bio bay boat tour for many years.
-We have been on it a number of times.
-It is fun, easy, and educational.
+An electric bio bay boat tour is fun, easy, and educational.
 It is great for people with disabilities, or kids too young to kayak.

 At The Bio Bay